chisel/argumental/README.md

 # Validation

 Validators are functions that take a user-provided argument value and check it based on specific rules.
-If validation fails, validators must throw an error with a custom message to display to the user.
-If a validator returns a value, that value will overwrite user's original value; this allows type casting and input sanitization.
+If validation fails, validators must throw or return an error with a custom message to display to the user.

+If a validator returns a value, that value will overwrite user's original value (as long as the returning value is not an error object).
+This behavior allows type casting and input sanitization.

 Validator functions take the following parameters:
   - **value**: The argument value in its current state.